arunned/proof-of-devices/README.md

 + lite-server@2.4.0
 ----------------End of Output ----------------------------------

-Step 7: npm run dev - Start the UI to serve the web page from /src folder Command to execute: npm run dev
+Step 7: Start the UI to serve the web page from /src folder

+Command to execute: npm run dev

 // Serves the front-end on http://localhost:3000